-🔏 Line Fill × 🔏 Line Fill × If Units are set to inches: Line Spacing: 0.008 in Cross Hatch: 0 Alternate line direction Keep original outline Preview Auto Preview Angle: 45 If Units are set to mm Line Spacing: 0.200 mm Angle: 45 💌
+🔏 Line Fill × 🔏 Line Fill If Units are set to inches: Line Spacing: 0.008 in Angle: Cross Hatch: 0 Alternate line direction Keep original outline Preview Auto Preview Cancel 45 x If Units are set to mm Line Spacing: 0.200 mm Cross Hatch: 0 Alternate line direction Keep original outline Preview Auto Preview Angle: 45

-- If you want a more complete fill, two options will achieve that: - Use a smaller Line Spacing, such as 0.004" (or 0.1 mm) - o Adding a Cross Hatch which then fills in the shape from a different direction - Checking the option for Keep original outline will better define the shape, as it will also draw the original shape. - Do not have the pen positioned too low in the blade holder seat or the tip of the pen could drag across the paper when moving from one shape to the next.
-Thus, use the same 20 Post-It note method as with the blade holder. - Make sure your shapes will not be drawn where any of the pinch wheels travel over the material.
+♦ If you want a more complete fill, two options will achieve that:

+- Use a smaller Line Spacing, such as 0.004" (or 0.1 mm) - o Add a Cross Hatch which then fills in the shape from a different direction - Checking the option for Keep original outline will better define the shape, as it will also draw the original shape. - Do not have the pen positioned too low in the blade holder seat or the tip of the pen could drag across the paper when moving from one shape to the next.
+Thus, use the 35 Post-It note method that was shown in Section 2.01.3. - Always make sure Blade Offset and Overcut are set to 0.
+These settings only apply to blades and not accessory tools. - Make sure your shapes will not be drawn where any of the pinch wheels travel over the material.
 Otherwise, the ink might smear. - For quicker drawing of lettering, open path fonts work well as they provide single drawn lines and curves versus an outline form that usually then requires a fill.
 Refer to Section 8.11.

-4.01.1 Draw and Cut
+4.02.1 Draw and Cut on the Skycut D